Swing Trading Strategies – What Are They?

 We can place a conservative stop 100% ATR above the high of the right shoulder.
 But it’s our choice to go tighter if we want.

-As we’ve already discussed, one of the great things about all these swing trading strategies is that we get time to make these decisions.
+As we’ve already discussed, one of the great things about all these trading strategies is that we get time to make these decisions.

 The EUR/USD trade below, for example, though far from a picture-perfect set-up, still resulted in a strong three-day swing and an excellent profit opportunity.